nicogarbaccio/nicogarbaccio/README.md

 # Hey there!
 I'm Nico! 👋

-I'm a full stack engineer, educator, and program manager currently working as a QA Engineer.
-I graduated from Flatiron School's full stack program in December 2022.
-Additionally, I have six years of professional experience in education, designing and managing successful youth literacy and technology programs for nonprofit organizations.
-I'm a strong collaborator and problem-solver with program management and process-improvement expertise, and I'm passionate about community, learning and teaching.
+I'm a software engineer, educator, and program manager currently working as a QA Engineer.
+In addition, I do some freelance work for a nonprofit organization called Code Nation, building lessons, projects, and tools for students and staff.
+I graduated from Flatiron School's full stack program in December 2022 and have a background of six years as an educator.
+I'm passionate about community, learning, and teaching.

 - 🔭 I’m currently building an ecommerce app for a friend's business.
 I'm also working on building some new tools for Code Nation staff and students.
 - 🌱 I’m currently learning Python and leveling up my testing knowledge.